What is OPF Programming?

 struct mono_screen {

-unsigned char bit_buffer[1024*768];
+unsigned char bit_buffer[1024 * 768];

 };

-int mono_screen_draw_point(struct mono_screen *self, struct point pos, int color) {
+int mono_screen_draw_point(struct mono_screen *self, struct point pos,

-/// Draw point on the mono screen, `self->bit_buffer` will be used here.
+* Draw point on the mono screen,

 }